ssangx/NeuralRelighting/README.md

 ## Training

-You can train the model for point light manipulation by yourself, by running `train_pt.py`.
+1. Train the model for point light manipulation by yourself, by running `train_pt.py`.

+2. Train the model for relighting under arbitrary environments and point light, by running `train_env.py`.

 ## Contact